 Furthermore, while viewing a black screen overlaid with white text, blooming was virtually nonexistent.

-Generally speaking, I enjoyed the overall picture quality of the XBR850E, the picture image was bright and dynamic, displaying vibrant and colorfully bold images which appeared very accurate.
-Flesh tones were also very good, delivering natural well balanced color tones.
+Generally speaking, I enjoyed the overall picture quality of the XBR850E, the picture image was bright and dynamic, displaying vibrant and colorfully bold images that appeared very accurate.
+Flesh tones were also very good, delivering natural well-balanced color tones.

 HDR performance on the XBR850E was good but fell a bit short in overall performance due to its lack of the higher HDR peak brightness levels needed to produce an optimal HDR image.
 Sony’s XBR900E has better HDR performance due to its higher peak brightness output.